Thiotepa is also known as TEPADINA®. It is a chemotherapy drug used to treat lymphoma, leukaemia and myeloma.

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Your nurse will give you thiotepa as a drip (infusion) into your line.
-The drip is usually given through a pump, which gives the treatment over two to four hours.
+Your nurse will give thiotepa as a drip (infusion) into your line.

 Your course of chemotherapy

 Thiotepa is usually given in combination with other chemotherapy drugs.
 It is given over several days before you have a stem cell or bone marrow transplant.
-The length of your treatment will depend on the type of cancer you have.
+It is given either every 12 or 24 hours.
+Treatment can last for up to 5 days.
+How often you have the infusion and the length of your treatment will depend on the type of cancer you have.

 Your nurse or doctor will discuss your treatment plan with you.